Caring.com

 What To Expect When Using Medicaid Self-Directed Services

-Seniors and other adults who direct their own care as part of the Medicaid program described above must follow specific rules and regulations when selecting their caregivers and determining the services they’ll receive.
-The state determines these rules and differs with each program; however, most include provisions for person-centered planning, written service plans, budgeting, and case management.
+Seniors and other adults who direct their own care as part of a Medicaid program described above are required to follow certain rules and regulations when selecting their caregiver and determining the services they’ll receive.
+These rules are determined by the state and are different with each program; however, most include provisions for person-centered planning, written service plans, budgeting, and case management.
 Some of the most commonly held guidelines are:

-• Person-Centered Planning: These plans are created by the person receiving Medicaid services, allowing them to take control of their care.
+• Person-Centered Planning: Individuals who receive Medicaid self-directed services are required to create an annual Person-Centered Plan.
+These plans are created by the beneficiary receiving state services, allowing them to take control of their care.
 PCPs outline who provides care, where they receive that care, and what services they need.
 These plans must also account for what to do in the event of emergencies and who will care for them if their selected caregiver calls out sick or is no longer able to care for them.

 • Assigned Budget: Each Medicaid participant who qualifies for services will be assigned an individual budget.
-The budget is developed in accordance with the Person-Centered Plan created by the individual, taking into account the needs and preferences specified in the plan.
+The budget is developed in accordance with the Person-Centered Plan created by the individual, taking into account their needs and preferences specified in the plan.
+The state must disclose how they calculate the dollar amount, how they will make adjustments to the budget when any changes in the PCP occur, and how they will evaluate expenditures.

-• Support: States must provide information and/or support consultants as to how programs work, available resources, training, and individual rights and responsibilities.
+• Support: States must provide support in the form of information and/or support consultants for each individual who pursues self-directed Medicaid services.
+Information must be provided upon request as to how programs work, available resources, training, and individual rights and responsibilities.
 Support consultants act as a liaison between the Medicaid program and the individual, providing assistance wherever needed.

-• Financial Management Services: Although some states and waivers allow participants to oversee their own budgets, financial management services are recommended to help with cost management and expenditure tracking.
+• Financial Management Services: Financial management services are often available for those who direct their own care.
+Although some states and waivers allow participants to oversee their own budgets, financial management services are recommended to help with cost management and expenditure tracking.
 Additionally, financial managers can complete payroll for caregivers, ensuring taxes are withheld appropriately and pay is distributed in a timely manner.

-• Quality Assurance: States are responsible for making sure they have an effective and reliable way of assuring the quality of their self-directed Medicaid services.
+• Quality Assurance: States are responsible for making sure they have an effective and reliable way of assuring the improvement and quality of their performance in providing self-directed Medicaid services.
 Critical incidents or events that affect Medicaid members must be documented, remediated, and improved upon.
+Each state’s quality requirements will vary, so it’s important to check and know what is and isn’t a quality concern for your state.

 Veterans Benefits for Family Caregivers